 Take a Sicilian cooking class and tour the markets of Taormina.

-Cyprus is a popular summer destination but is also a really great destination in winter.
+Cyprus is a popular summer destination but is also a perfect destination in winter.
 In fact, it is one of the best places to visit in Europe in January.
 The most popular places to visit in Cyprus are Larnaca, Limassol, Paphos, and Nicosia.
 Most of the coastal resorts are closed during this time but there you can still enjoy walking the beaches and you may find a few brave souls swimming, although the water is pretty cold at this time.
 You can expect to find temperatures between 16 to 22 degrees, depending on whether there is rain.
 January does get rainy but you will still get some good sun during the days.
 The mountainous areas of Cyprus can see snow and lower temperatures and in years where the snowfall is enough, you can enjoy some great skiing in the Troodos Mountains.

 Related Reading: How To Score a Cheap Flight in Minutes

 If you really want to discover Cyprus during this quieter time, the best thing to do is to hire a car and road trip through the island.
 It is an excellent way to discover the many villages that are hidden away.
 They offer some great local cuisine and culture.
-Another great part of visiting Cyprus in January is taking in the many historical sites such ass the Khirokitia, Salamis and the Tombs of the Kings.
+Another amazing part of visiting Cyprus in January is taking in the many historical sites such as the Khirokitia, Salamis and the Tombs of the Kings.
 Where you will find fewer crowds and can truly appreciate it.
 It is a perfect time to try out one of the hundreds of amazing hiking trails as well as enjoy some great cycling as the roads are quieter.
 The weather is perfect for outdoor activities.

 What I love is that you will find more locals around than tourists.
 Which makes the experience one of a kind and something you won’t find in the busier seasons.
-The city of Nicosia has some great culture to explore.
+The city of Nicosia has a beautiful culture to explore.
 And it is the only city in the world that is partitioned into two territories.
 One part of the city is occupied by Turkish troops whereas the other side belongs to Cyprus.
 It brings a unique mix to the city.
 And January is a great time to explore and enjoy some great cuisine.

 Related Reading: Travel Tips: 7 Travel Mistakes and How to Prevent Them